 - Painting the 2007 Breeders’ Cup commemorative art for promotional uses and charity auction.

-- Painting the 50 foot “Dressage at Devonwood Mural”, in Sherwood, Oregon.
+- Painting the 48-foot “Dressage at Devonwood” mural on-site in Sherwood, Oregon.

 - Founder of the Portland Figure Painting and Drawing Group.

-- A Bachelor of Fine Arts with Honors in Illustration, from Art Center College of Design in 1983.
+- A Bachelor of Fine Arts with Honors in Illustration, from Art Center College of Design in Pasadena, in 1983.